plausible/website/_posts/2021-04-15-how-to-fight-back-against-google-floc.md

 1. Ordered list
 {:toc}

-## Towards a privacy-first web
+## Google's business model is a privacy violation

 The web as we know it is evolving.
 Apple is pushing a privacy-first approach from its operating systems.
 Services like DuckDuckGo and HEY give people competitive alternatives to the surveillance capitalism-funded products and regulations such as [CCPA](https://plausible.io/blog/google-analytics-ccpa) and [GDPR](https://plausible.io/blog/google-analytics-gdpr) are forcing companies to respect the privacy of their users.

 Cross-site tracking that the adtech is based on using tools such as Google Analytics and third-party cookies is being phased out.
 Safari, Firefox and Brave are leading the way.
 And legislation like GDPR has proven that if you give people a fair choice to opt-out of personalized advertising, most of them will.

-## Google's business model is a privacy violation

 The writing is on the wall and Google is increasingly aware of the existential threat the privacy-first movement poses to its business model.
 Now Google wants to join this new world without the intention to give up on surveillance capitalism and jeopardize its advertising business.